achouhan93/ClusterChat/README.md

     - Data Routing Strategy:
         - Stratify the data based on both temporal and domain-specific information found in the metadata of the documents present in corpus.
     - Post-processing Tools:
-        1. :cross_mark: Reranking
+        1. :cross_mark_button: Reranking
-        2. :check_mark: Fusion
+        2. :check_mark_button: Fusion
-        3. :check_mark: Filtering (Filter out redundant and noisy content to preserve the most relevant information)
+        3. :check_mark_button: Filtering (Filter out redundant and noisy content to preserve the most relevant information)
     - Generation:
         1. Generation utilizing retrieved information
-        2. :check_mark: Citation: Using BM25 to cite the retrieved information
+        2. :check_mark_button: Citation: Using BM25 to cite the retrieved information